Share This Article

 Whether or not celebrities want to be thought of as role models, the fact is, they are.
 This is especially the case for Will Smith.
 His work in the entertainment industry is family-friendly, and many children have seen his movies.
 Consequently, they look up to him as a role model.

-Additionally, along with his wife, Jada Pinkett Smith, Will Smith has positioned himself a well-being, motivational and positivity personality.
+Additionally, along with his wife, Jada Pinkett Smith, Will Smith has positioned himself as a well-being, motivational and positivity personality.
 However, this act of violence is contrary what his public persona and sets a bad example for many of his young fans.

 While many will argue that celebrities should not be role models for children, this is not the reality.
 Children often have people in and outside of their families that they look up to and admire, and this is especially true if the person the children look up to shares their race, background, culture and circumstance.